If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel.’

 Select Campaign Objective

 In my case, I’ve selected Consideration → Traffic.
-However, you can select according to your requirement.
+However, you can choose according to your requirement.

 Next, add your campaign name.
 For example, if you sell fitness products like treadmills, then you can choose a name like Traffic Treadmills or something similar.

-Now click on Continue to go to the Ad Set where you create your ad campaigns.
+Now click on Continue to go to the Ad Set to create your ad campaigns.

 Set up Audience Targeting

 In this section, you have different options available that you can use to set the target audience.

 - Create a New Target Audience: Use this option for targeting new reach.

 - Use a Saved Audience: Use this option if you have already saved your target audience.

-- Custom Audience: Choose custom audience if you have previously created one in the audience manager.
+- Custom Audience: Choose a custom audience if you have previously created one in the audience manager.

 - Location: Select the country you want to target.
 You can also target multiple countries or cities as well.

 - Age: Select the minimum and maximum age of the people for your ad.

 - Detailed Targeting: Include or exclude interest and behavior.

 - Connections: Choose people who have a specific kind of connection to your page or event.

 - Save Audience: You can save your audience if you wish to use it in a future ad campaign.

 Set up Placements

 You can set your ad campaign to the right audience from this option.
 Here, you have two options available; automatic placement and edit placement.

-- Automatic Placement: Facebook can automatically place your ad in different apps and places such as Instagram and Messenger, etc.
+- Automatic Placement: Facebook can automatically place your ad in different apps and places like Instagram, Messenger, etc.

-- Edit Placement: By using this option, you can filter the apps or places you want to show your ads on.
+- Edit Placement: Using this option, you can filter the apps or places you want to show your ads.
 If you want your ads on Facebook only, you can uncheck the rest of the apps.

 Set up Budget and Schedule

 After finalizing your ad campaign, click on Continue.

 Set up Facebook Ads